 Imagine a place where a series of dedicated ecosystems can be blended strategically.
 Imagine the ability to assemble teams capable of making major impacts.
 Imagine interdisciplinary teams making bold discoveries that address the health, energy, autonomy, security, communications, and materials challenges facing society.

 Working with national collaborators including the National Science Foundation, the National Academy of Engineering, representatives from Congress, and a large number of industry leaders, this building will bring together a national network of innovation centers to shift entire platform technologies to rapidly respond to the needs of our country.
-Backed by major research funding, it is home is a campus with over $1.4 B in annual research funding.
+Backed by major research funding, it is home to a campus with over $1.4 B in annual research funding.

 A deep, intimate connection between industry and academia is necessary to work together on future technologies, which is baked into the DNA of the Jacobs School.
 And all of that energy gets transferred throughout the building.
 No signage necessary, just stand in the middle of the atrium and see everything you can connect to.